 HGTV Logo

-The emblem is made neutral: the exact visual reference to the building has disappeared.
-There is only the triangular roof left, which covers not only “HG,” but also “T,”.
-And the gap between them has increased.
+The emblem is neutral: the exact visual reference to the building has disappeared.
+Only the triangular roof remains, which covers not only “HG” but also “T.” The gap between them has increased.
 The letters are in the same font: wide, massive, bold, and choppy.
 The channel’s full name is no longer used, as is the square for “G.”

 Fonts and Colors